-But what if there is also stigma associated with performance (or, rather, underperformance) in educational activities?
-In other words, what if peers also like high economic types?5 Being thought of as smart, or at least, not being thought of as unintelligent, may be directly important for utility, or it may be that in some settings, signaling a high economic type to peers has present or future returns.
-Building on this observation, we consider an alternative form of peer social concern in education, namely a concern with revealing low ability when high ability is rewarded by peers, i.e., when it is "cool to be smart."
+or future returns.
+Building on this observation, we consider an alternative form of peer social concern in education, namely a concern with revealing low ability when high ability is rewarded by peers, that is, when it is "cool to be smart".
 Many actions that students can undertake may reveal their ability or economic type to their peers, such as participating in a class discussion, raising a hand to answer a question posed by the teacher or to ask a question to clarify material, working on a group project, or joining a study group.
-Some students, such as those with lower ability, may then choose not to undertake such actions for fear of revealing their ability.6 More generally, reducing educational effort allows such students to portray themselves to peers as high social types rather than low economic types.
+Some students, such as those with lower ability, may then choose not to undertake such actions for fear of revealing their ability.
+More generally, reducing educational effort allows such students to portray themselves to peers as high social types rather than low economic types.
 Thus, this social image concern results in negative peer pressure effects that on the surface may look exactly like the "Acting White" hypothesis.

 We present a model that incorporates both of these concerns, where students may value either attribute: social type or economic type.
-The model generates predictions about how both mechanisms may influence educational investment behavior, as well as how the two can be differentiated empirically (or at least, how we can infer which of the two is dominant if both are present).
+The model generates predictions about how both mechanisms may influence educational investment behaviour, as well as how the two can be differentiated empirically (or at least, how we can infer which of the two is dominant if both are present).
 In doing so, we build on a much simplified version of Austen-Smith and Fryer (2005), where students have a two-dimensional type (social and economic) and want to signal their social type to their peers.
+We show that the motive to signal either of the two components (social or economic) is sufficient to result in negative peer pressure, and thus both stories are potentially consistent with the empirically observed phenomenon, namely that some students may not undertake important educational efforts or investments when they are observable to peers.
+We further show that augmenting the model with a particularly designed lottery yields differing predictions based on whether concerns for signalling social type or concerns for signalling economic type prevail in a particular setting.